sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 When I reproduced it, the important part was not the `select()` call.
 The request was working.
 The missing piece was authorization: the user was authenticated, but no RLS policy allowed that user to read the row.

-That made this a useful support case because the first instinct can easily be to debug the wrong layer.
+That made this a useful support case for me, because my first instinct would have been to check the client query before looking at the policy layer.

 ## Customer problem